As the saying goes, you only get one chance to make a first impression.

 Many teams form without a formal meeting.
 Instead, teams are just randomly thrown together and told to perform.
 Randomly piecing together a group garners uncertainty and people can become critical of others role.
 Most teams come together for a reason, and the people involved are essential to success.

 Thus, we need to highlight each team members skills and contribution and reinforce the goals of the group.

-A new team kick off meeting is critical and it sets the tone for the group and future meetings.
+A new team kick-off meeting is critical, and it sets the tone for the group and future meetings.

-A new team kick off meeting should overview:
+A new team kick-off meeting should overview:

-A typical New Team Kick off Meeting Agenda might look like this:
+A typical New Team Kick-off Meeting Agenda might look like this:

-Management expectations and other team members involvement
+Outline management expectations and other team members involvement

-Questions and Concerns
+Solicit Questions and Concerns

 Acknowledge team members for the extra work and commitment to the project